mickfuzz/phd4/_posts/thesis_chapters/2024-10-9-Appendices.md

 Thus during these five week that time I had been teaching myself the basics following my own repertoires and practices as a mostly self-taught coder.

+In phase one, I noted that any addition to the game in terms of adding new any quantity of code created many potential coding, conceptual and organisational challenges.
+To counter this I adapted the starting game template to allow changes in code were relatively easy to perform but which resulted in potentially large changes in game behaviour and appearance.

 #### Never mind the bees.
 I need your help too!

 Mick Chesterman<M.Chesterman@mmu.ac.uk>